 Since it’s not likely, without collective action, we will be able to force social media companies to re-engineer their algorithms, we should seek to break the walls of our echo chambers by challenging our own views from time to time.

-We must also realise that by ignoring this issue, we are depriving ourselves of new ideas, new subjects and new information.
-It comes down to being aware of the content we consume (and the creators), actively expanding our news sources and balancing our knowledge of important topics.
+By ignoring this issue, we are depriving ourselves of new ideas, new subjects and new information.
+It comes down to being aware of the content we consume (the creators, the owners and the financiers) and actively expanding our news sources.

 As Donny Miller once said: